reverentgeek/blog/src/site/presentations.md

 This talk is a parade of face-palm JavaScript fails, history of JavaScript, why it is the way that it is, how it's getting better, and bad jokes sure to get an eye-roll from everyone!
 Along the way, we may even learn a few mistakes to avoid and tips to make our own JavaScript less terrible!

 [Slides](https://speakerdeck.com/reverentgeek/javascript-hey-yall-watch-this)

-<a name="oauth"></a>

-## How I Learned to Stop Worrying and Love Security

-Perhaps you've had the "pleasure" of building or maintaining your own authentication and user management system.
-Registration, login, and password reset forms, dealing with validation, salted hashes, email verification, and the list goes on and on.
-Oh, and how about keeping up with all the latest attacks and keeping your data secure?
-About as fun as pulling teeth!

-Mercifully, those days are over.
-OAuth 2.0 and OpenID Connect (OIDC) are standard protocols you can leverage in your apps and leave the rest to a dedicated authentication and identity system.
-Unfortunately, there's a lot of hard-to-understand, jargon-filled misinformation out there on how OAuth and OIDC work and how to properly implement it.

-In this talk, we'll cover the problems OAuth and OIDC solve, how these protocols work, and ways you can integrate them into your own applications.
-You'll walk away with knowledge and resources you can immediately put to use, so you can build more secure apps!

-### Shorter Description

-Perhaps you've had the "pleasure" of building or maintaining your own authentication and user management system.
-The good news is OAuth 2.0 and Open ID Connect (OIDC) are standards you can leverage and leave account security to the experts.
-The bad news is there's a lot of confusing information out there, making OAuth and OIDC hard to understand.
-You'll walk away from this talk understanding the problems these protocols solve, how they work, and ways you can integrate them into your own apps!

 <a name="jamstack"></a>